bchare/ncaabball/README.md

 The "Adjusted Net Efficiency" looks at the difference in the score per 100 possessions.
 (Possessions are estimated by the number of field goal attempts minus the number of offensive rebounds plus the number of turnovers plus 0.475 times the number of free throw attempts.)
 There is a **big** difference between winning by 50 and winning by 1.
 There is a **small** difference between winning by 1 and losing by 1.
 Winning by 6 points in 60 possessions is equal to winning by 8 points in 80 possessions.

 The "Team Value Index" looks at which team won the game.
 It considers how all teams have won or lost against all other teams.
 This is comparable to a popular ranking method called a Bradley-Terry model.
 With this method, teams get a lot of credit for beating teams that beat other teams.
 This is not a shallow calculation of winning percentage like the RPI had.
-Each game affects every team.
+Every game affects all 360+ teams.

 I count the Efficiency rating at 80% and the Value rating at 20%.
 For example, a team that is 10th in Efficiency and 25th in Value might have a NET ranking of about 13.